 The official trademark search tool is available at the IP India Trademark Public Search portal.
 Here is how it works:

-The limitation of the government portal is that it requires you to already know the correct class, understand how to read the results, and perform multiple search variations manually.
-A single name may need to be searched across 5–10 phonetic variants and several classes — which is where a professional search service adds significant value.
+The limitation of the government portal is that it requires knowledge of the correct class, understanding of how to interpret results, and manual searching of multiple phonetic variants.
+A single mark may need to be searched across several class combinations and phonetic variations for a thorough analysis.

 Every trademark in India is registered under one or more of the 45 Nice Classification classes — 34 for goods and 11 for services.
 Filing in the wrong class is a common and costly mistake, because your trademark only protects your brand within the classes you register.